wavemaker/docs/learn/react-native/ssl-pinning.md

 ![Enable SSL Pinning](/learn/assets/react-native-ssl-pinning/enable-ssl-pinning.png)

-3. Identify the domains that your app will access.
+3. Provide domain names that your app needs to access.
+This ensures that the required domains are added for SSL Pinning.

+## Adding SSL Hash Key

-4. Include the hashes of the public keys for all the identified domains.
+1. Include the hashes of the public keys for all the identified domains.

 ![Enable SSL Pinning](/learn/assets/react-native-ssl-pinning/ssl-pinning-add-domains.png)

-5. Save and Build.
+2. Save and Build.

-## How to get Hash of SSL Public Key from URL
+### How to get Hash of SSL Public Key from URL

 1. Install [OpenSSL](https://www.openssl.org/source/).
 2. Execute the following command.
 Replace **DOMAIN_NAME** with your target domain.